Cats in the Cradle

 Adoption Policies and Procedures

 An adoption questionnaire must be completed and returned to CITC .
+This can be completed online or at the adoption event.
 Adoptees must have a US driver's license or other picture identification.

-Once the quesionnaire has been reviewed and approved, an Adoption Agreement is signed.
+Once the quesionnaire has been reviewed and approved(either immediately at an adoption event or within 24 hours via online), an Adoption Agreement is signed.
 Then kitty can go home!
 A complete medical record is supplied.

 Online Adoption Application (click here)